-To polish 1/16” PEEK tubing using the Capillary Polishing Station, remove the capillary guide sleeves and insert the tubing to be polished directly into the open hole on the capillary jig.
+In order to polish 1/16” PEEK tubing using the Capillary Polishing Station, remove the capillary guide sleeves and insert the tubing to be polished directly into the open hole on the capillary jig.

 Polish the end until flat and smooth on the Dry Green lapping film disk, finishing on the other disks as needed.

 When wear or damage is observed, the lapping film should be replaced.
 Use a fingernail or plastic spatula to gently pull the film out of the polishing base, replacing it with a new disk.
-Be sure all adhesive from the previous disk is removed; a squirt of methanol will help.
+However, be sure all adhesive from the previous disk is removed; a squirt of methanol will help.
 As the new disk is being installed, smoothen out the air pockets with your finger while applying it to surface.

 Replacement polishing media is available from us in 15 packs of disks (5 each grit) in either diamond (as supplied with unit) or aluminum oxide media.
 Some customers have a preference to one or the other (the aluminum oxide is less expensive…), but both produce high quality finished capillary ends in the hands of experienced users.